America's Best Nursing Homes

 View and Print Full Document (pdf)

-A recent U.S. News & World Report article provided rankings of America’s Best Nursing Homes.
+U.S. News & World Report recently provided rankings of America’s Best Nursing Homes.
 The federal Centers for Medicare and Medicaid Services (CMS) collects data on nursing homes and rates them in its Nursing Home Compare program, with over 15,000 nursing homes ranked.
 CMS’s information is grouped by performance in health inspections, number of nurses, and quality of care.
 The agency’s ratings are from one to five stars in each category, and an overall rating from one to five stars.
 U.S. News & World Report’s rankings are based on an analysis of CMS’s data, and presents the homes within each overall one to five star rating in tiers in an easily searchable format.

 Health inspection ratings are based on state survey team inspections, which occur every 12 to 15 months.
 The visits include a checklist of about 180 items, including infection control and food preparation, as well as medication management, residents’ rights and quality of life.
 Investigators also review complaints from residents and their families.
 Ratings depend on how many “deficiencies” are found, how serious the deficiencies are, and how many residents were or could have been affected.
 CMS wants to know how many nurses a facility employs, and calculates how much time, on average, nurses and nurse’s aides spend with each resident per day.
 In order to achieve five stars in this category, a facility has to provide at least 33 minutes per patient per day.
 For the quality of care rating, the medical status of residents is measured in ten areas related to bedsores, pain, and other clinical indicators.

 The U.S. News & World Report website lists several tips that can help in a search for a nursing home: